-Hemp Cleans is an organization that developed from the work of Jason Lauve, allowing the study of hemp as a means of remediating toxic soils.
-Jason Lauve, author of the bill, succeeded in getting The Phytoremediation Bill passed with bi-partisan support and Governor Hickenlooper’s signature in June, 2012.
-Jason was also integral in the development of SB13-241 Industrial Hemp Growers Registration DOA (nicknamed the “Casey Act”)
+Hemp Cleans is an organization that was started and developed from the work of Jason Lauve, allowing the study of hemp as a means of remediating toxic soils.
+Jason Lauve, co-author of the bill, succeeded in getting The Phytoremediation Bill passed with bi-partisan support and Governor Hickenlooper’s signature in June, 2012.
+Jason was also integral in the development of SB13-241 Industrial Hemp Growers Registration DOA (nicknamed the “Casey Act”).

 Hemp Cleans has traveled to various rural communities to dialogue with farmers and other interested parties with a focus on the opportunities hemp provides for agriculture, industry, and the environment.
 We have found audiences to be enthusiastic and receptive to the opportunity of hemp cultivation and we are working toward making this possible in the near future.
 Colorado farmers have sought a low-input, high-value alternative crop for many years, and hemp answers that desire.